Forecasting macroeconomic data with Bayesian VARs: Sparse or dense? It depends!: Econometric framework

 As default choice, we set $c_i=d_i=0.01$ for $i=1,2$.
 The resulting gamma distribution has expectation 1 and variance 100.
 Moreover, the density diverges to infinity as $\lambda_j \rightarrow 0$.
-As most mass of this distribution is at zero, the prior can heavily shrink the parameters if necessary, though as soon there are some moderate to large nonzero coefficients (in absolute values), the shrinkage will be only moderate to weak.
+As most mass of this distribution is at zero, the prior can heavily shrink the parameters if necessary, though as soon as there are some moderate to large nonzero coefficients (in absolute values), the shrinkage will be only moderate to weak.
+Since the prior variances of cross-lag coefficients still have to be scaled with $\frac{\hat{\sigma}^2_i}{\hat{\sigma}^2_j}$, it is not a fully hierarchical prior, and we refer to it as the semi-hierarchical Minnesota prior.